Google Search Console Reporting

 Google Search Console helps in tracking every little detail of your website that can prove to be hugely important for achieving better search rankings.
 Your Console only tracks and reports your ‘organic’ search traffic.
-This is people who are searching for your website and the keywords contained in your website.
+This organic search traffic is people who are searching for topics/subjects contained in your website and the related keywords contained in your website.

 Search Console offers tools and reports for the following actions:

 - Confirm that Google can find and crawl your site.

 - Fix indexing problems and request re-indexing of new or updated content.

 - View Google Search traffic data for your site: how often your site appears in Google Search, which search queries show your site, how often searchers click through for those queries, and more.